JamesT1992/NBSMentoredChallenge/FinalReport.md

 # Final Report

-Note - Any metrics and photos will be specified in (brackets)
+Note - Any metrics and photos will be specified in (brackets), as shown in the Metrics folder in this repository.

 I started off with my week 4 challenge ansible playbook.yaml, which could be used to check/install docker onto our virtual machines.
 I added additional functionality to this playbook by adding lines to also check/install docker-compose, in addition to just docker.